Jazz Chisholm Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Mets pitching staff ranks eighth in the league.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 11th in the league.

-- The Mets have the 22nd-ranked team ERA across all MLB pitching staffs (5.19).
+- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.90).

-- The Mets surrender the fifth-most home runs in baseball (13 total, 1.9 per game).
+- Mets pitchers combine to give up 14 total home runs at a clip of 1.8 per game (fifth-most in the league).

-- Megill (1-0) pitches for the Mets to make his second start of the season.
+- The Mets will look to Senga (1-0) in his second start this season.

-- His most recent appearance was on Saturday against the Miami Marlins, when the right-hander threw five innings, surrendering two earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Miami Marlins, when he tossed 5 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.